 Below is one of John Claude Nattes’ sketches, made in 1802 during his visit to the Hameau.

-A historic photo of the tower.
+Below is a historic photo of the tower.
 You’ll notice that the staircase is missing.
 It had disappeared by the end of the 19th century, but was rebuilt to match its original appearance during restoration work in 2002.

 The Model/Refreshment Dairy is the next building we’ll explore.
 The Hameau originally contained two dairies: one in which the dairy products were actually made (variously referred to as the Preparation/Working/Cleanliness Dairy), and one in which the Queen and her guests tasted them (known as the Model/Refreshment Dairy).
 The latter building is the only one that survives, and is shown in the photo below to the right of the Marlborough Tower.
-In the 18th century, many dairies started appearing in aristocratic parks9.
+In the 18th century, many dairies started appearing in aristocratic parks10.
 At the time, the consumption of milk was highly regarded and praised for its health benefits.
 The Queen and her companions enjoyed sampling various creams, cheeses, and butter.

 Below is a sketch by Nattes showing a view of the Marlborough Tower and the Model/Refreshment Dairy that is similar to the one in the picture above (although the Model/Refreshment Dairy in the sketch is mostly obscured by trees).